Phaedra Parks Wants The Drama To Stop On ‘RHOA’: Is She Responsible?

 A post shared by PHAEDRA (@phaedraparks) on

 “Restoration of peace.
 My strength is informed by my faith, and I want to share that with others.
 Perhaps if faith informed more characteristics in this circle, there would not be so much room for resentment, anger, and unbecoming behavior.
-So in short, I wanted the service to act as the “reset” button in order to refresh perspectives and get everyone centered and focused on what is really important,” Phaedra Parks explains of her restoration services, sharing that she wanted to have a reset moment in regards to all the drama that has gone down on the show.
+So in short, I wanted the service to act as the ‘reset’ button in order to refresh perspectives and get everyone centered and focused on what is really important,” Phaedra Parks explained of her restoration services, sharing that she wanted to have a reset moment in regard to all the drama that has gone down on the show.

 And even though Phaedra is all about restoration and peace – and throwing her co-stars under the bus – she appreciates gifts that focus on self-care.

-“Yes, I am a huge fan of self-care and this service gave me an opportunity to burn calories and detox, which is always a winning combination,” Phaedra Parks told Bravo when asked about the sauna gift, sharing that she loves gifts and products that make her feel good.
+“Yes, I am a huge fan of self-care and this service gave me an opportunity to burn calories and detox, which is always a winning combination,” Phaedra Parks told Bravo when asked about the sauna gift, sharing she loves gifts and products that make her feel good.

 And it sounds like self-care is what they all need after their dramatic dinner in Hawaii, as the drama hit a new high on The Real Housewives of Atlanta.
 During a dinner, Kandi Burruss freaked out because she found it completely wrong that her co-star was spreading rumors about her, including the rumor that she had drugged Porsha Williams to bring her home for a night together.
 Kandi reminded her co-stars that the rumor would make her guilty of rape, which is certainly not the case.
 And rather than come to her defense, Phaedra Parks merely wrote that she was tired of the drama.